Philippians 1 Devotional Commentary

 Philippians 1:5

-Paul was commissioned to take the glorious gospel of grace to the Gentiles, but his thoughts, prayers, and supplication often turned joyfully toward the Body of believing saints.
+Paul was commissioned to take the glorious gospel of grace to the Gentiles, but his thoughts, prayers, and supplications often turned joyfully toward the Body of believing saints.
 His heart rejoiced knowing they were his partners in the gospel of Jesus Christ, from the moment they trusted Him as Saviour.

-We are all members of Christ's Body and like the Philippians Christians, are also partners in the glorious gospel of grace.
+We are all members of Christ's Body and, like the Philippians Christians, are also partners in the glorious gospel of grace.
 For read more...

 Philippians 1:6